 - George Henry and Maude Drew Von Tungeln Scholarship

 - Gerald E. and D. Eileen Klonglan Scholarship

 Please note: These awards are available, as specified, for ISU sociology majors, including graduate students and undergraduate students in sociology, rural sociology, agriculture and society (A&S) and criminal justice studies.
 Students in interdisciplinary graduate studies or the graduate program in sustainable agriculture may apply when sociology is declared as the home department.
 Scholarships are for academic year 2020-21.
 Half of the award will be dispersed fall semester and half spring semester.
 Must expect to be enrolled in both semesters to apply.

 If the recipient is not registered/enrolled/paying tuition during a semester (due to an internship, graduating fall semester, etc.), or the recipient changes majors, payment is not made for that portion of the scholarship.
 Undergraduate students, unless specified, must be enrolled as full-time students, and graduate students are expected to actively be involved in the graduate program in residence (on the ISU campus).

 - All graduate students must apply via the link emailed to you by the department chair.

 - All current students must complete the questions asked related to the opportunities recommended to you for the Department of Sociology Scholarships.

-Applications for current graduate students are due January 25, 2019.
-Faculty or organization/agency references are due February 8, 2019.
+Applications for current graduate students are due March 2, 2020.
+Organization/agency references are due March 6, 2020.

 - Current member of AKD, dues paid.